heestand-xyz/AsyncGraphics/Sources/AsyncGraphics/Documentation.docc/Articles/VideoPlayback.md

 # Video Playback

-In this example we create a video player UI with a play / pause button and a slider as a time seeker.
+Create a video player UI with a play / pause button and a slider as a time seeker.

 ## Overview